-&lt;sup>85 Form BOE-62-A, Certificate of Disability.
+93 Form BOE-62-A, Certificate of Disability.

-&lt;sup>86 Form BOE-63, Disabled Persons Claim for Exclusion of New Construction.
+94 Form BOE-63, Disabled Persons Claim for Exclusion of New Construction.

-&lt;sup>87 Section 74.3(g).
+95 Section 74.3(g).

-1 Types of Improvements
+Types of Improvements

-Types of qualifying construction, improvements, modifications, or alterations of an existing building or structure include:
+Types of qualifying construction, improvements, modifications, or alterations of an existing building or structure include: 97

-- 4 Access ramps
+- Access ramps,

-- 5 Widening of doorways and hallways
+- Widening of doorways and hallways,

-- Barrier removal and access modifications to restroom facilities
+- Barrier removal and access modifications to restroom facilities,

-- 7 Elevators
+- Elevators, and

 - Any other accessibility modification of a building or structure that would cause it to meet or exceed the accessibility standards of the 1990 Americans with Disabilities Act (Public Law 101-336) and the most recent edition to the California Building Standards Code that is in effect on the date of the application for a building permit.

-13 The property owner, primary contractor, civil engineer, or architect must submit to the county 14 assessor a statement that identifies those specific portions of the project that constitute 15 construction, installation, removal, or modification improvements to the building or structure to 16 make the building or structure more accessible to, or usable by, a disabled person.
+The property owner, primary contractor, civil engineer, or architect must submit to the assessor a statement that identifies those specific portions of the project that constitute construction, installation, removal, or modification improvements to the building or structure to make the building or structure more accessible to, or usable by, a disabled person.
+98

-17 In order to receive the new construction exclusion, the property owner must notify the county 18 assessor prior to or within 30 days of completion of a project.
-All documents necessary to 19 support the exclusion from new construction must be filed by the property owner with the 20 county assessor no later than six months after the completion of the project.
+In order to receive the new construction exclusion, the property owner must notify the assessor prior to or within 30 days of completion of a project.
+All documents necessary to support the exclusion from new construction must be filed99 by the property owner with the assessor no later than six months after the completion of the project.100